 Policies

 Students pursuing this degree must complete 36-39 credits within the major, with a minimum cumulative GPA of 2.00.
 Students completing the Smithsonian-Mason semester program will have a total of 40-43 credits.
-Students must have a minimum grade of 2.00 in each of the core courses and a minimum grade of 1.67 in each of the courses used to fulfill the concentration and the language requirement for global affairs majors.
-Students who major in global affairs may not also earn the minor in global systems.
+Students must have a minimum grade of C in each of the core courses, including the capstone course (GLOA 400), and a minimum grade of C- in each of the courses used to fulfill the concentration and the language requirement for Global Affairs majors.
+Students who major in Global Affairs may not also earn the minor in Global Systems.

-Global affairs majors may fulfill the Mason Core Capstone requirement by successfully completing GLOA 400.
+Global Affairs majors fulfill the Mason Core Apex requirement by successfully completing GLOA 400 or GLOA 492.

 For policies governing all undergraduate degrees, see AP.5 Undergraduate Policies.